-More and more organizations are basing their digital workplace on Microsoft 365 (also recently known as Office 365), a cloud-based platform that includes a huge variety of essential workplace tools including Outlook, Office (Word, Excel, PowerPoint), SharePoint, Microsoft Teams, Yammer, the Power Platform and more.
+More and more organisations are basing their digital workplace on Microsoft 365 (also recently known as Office 365), a cloud-based platform that includes a huge variety of essential workplace tools including Outlook, Office (Word, Excel, PowerPoint), SharePoint, Microsoft Teams, Yammer, the Power Platform and more.
 Microsoft 365 provides a huge array of benefits from driving efficiency to supporting collaboration to enabling full-on digital transformation; it has also proved critical in recent months in facilitating remote working during the current pandemic.

-Microsoft 365 is a diverse and powerful platform that has the potential to positively impact almost every role within an organization.
+Microsoft 365 is a diverse and powerful platform that has the potential to positively impact almost every role within an organisation.
 It’s particularly useful for support functions such as IT, Communications and HR; in fact Microsoft 365 is excellent news for HR professionals because it helps them drive efficiencies across core HR processes while also supporting deeper HR-related objectives such as delivering a strong employee experience.

 In this post we are going to explore why and how Microsoft 365 helps HR functions.